Strategies and planning for women who are or may become affected by domestic violence.

 Keep all information in a safe place, where your partner can’t find it, but where you can get to it and read it when needed.

-Keep change for pay phones with you at all times.
 If you have a cell phone, keep it charged.

 If possible open your own bank account.

 Stay in touch with your friends.
 Get to know your neighbors.
 Resist temptation to isolate yourself from other people, even if you feel like you just want to be alone.